Last week I outlined how to make smudge sticks and wanted to follow that up by writing about some of the most common smudging herbs to use.

 Rose (Rosa spp.)

 Being a rose farm, we don’t lack for these.
 Many people associate rose petals with love and romance.
-They have also been used for meditation and peace.
+They have also been used as smudging herbs for meditation and peace.
 (Grow and dry your own or find dried rose petals here.)

 Lavender (Lavendula angustifolia)